 - Vitamin C promotes the absorption of iron from vegetables.

 eat some daily?

 The body cannot synthesize iron.
 That means it must be obtained daily from food sources.
 Nature is well designed: the iron absorption rate varies according to the state of the body’s mineral reserves (ferritin).
-This defense system makes it possible to avoid the toxic effects of an excess of this mineral and also to fight against deficiency, particularly common among women.
+This defense system reduces the toxic effects of an excess of this mineral and makes the body fight better against serious deficiency, particularly common among women.